-Alternative 1 may affect but is not likely to adversely affect the ARTO.
+Alternative 1 may affect and is likely to adversely affect the ARTO because of the potential for having to relocate individuals.
 There would be no impact to ARTO habitat, and the potential for incidental take within the project footprint is highly unlikely.
-Implementation of general and species-specific measures in Table 3-1 are expected to reduce potential impacts to a level that would not adversely affect the species.
+Implementation of general and species-specific measures in the BO (Appendix C) are expected to reduce potential impacts to the species.
 Therefore, no significant impacts would occur to ARTO under Alternative 1.